EdwardLuke/newsspec_14641/README.md

 Hearken uses an admin panel for configuring the styles, text and options of their plugins.
 The embed code can be copied from the admin panel for the relevant plugin.

+## Deployment

+Copy the .inc and .css files to stage/live, and then FTP as usual.
+Then add the include path for each (or your chosen) plugin to a CPS page as usual.
+The plugin(s) should then appear in the page, styled inthe BBC style.